Galileo-Galilei/kedro-mlflow/docs/source/10_experiment_tracking/04_version_models.md

     flavor: mlflow.sklearn
 ```

-More informations on available parameters are available in the [dedicated section](../07_python_objects/01_DataSets.md#mlflowmodeltrackingdataset).
+More informations on available parameters are available in the [dedicated section](../30_python_objects/01_DataSets.md#mlflowmodeltrackingdataset).

 You are now able to use ``my_sklearn_model`` in your nodes.
 Since this model is registered in mlflow, you can also leverage the [mlflow model serving abilities](https://www.mlflow.org/docs/latest/cli.html#mlflow-models-serve) or [predicting on batch abilities](https://www.mlflow.org/docs/latest/cli.html#mlflow-models-predict), as well as the [mlflow models registry](https://www.mlflow.org/docs/latest/model-registry.html) to manage the lifecycle of this model.

-## Frequently asked questions?
+## Frequently asked questions

 ### How is it working under the hood?